Advertisement

 Can I listen to St. Louis police scanner?

-Some St. Louis area scanner feeds remain available through Broadcastify, primarily for fire and EMS.
-However, St. Louis City police tactical channels are encrypted.
-A digital scanner capable of monitoring P25 Phase I systems is required for any unencrypted channels.
+Not the city police—SLMPD has been encrypted since 2014.
+St. Louis area scanner feeds remain available through Broadcastify primarily for fire and EMS, and some county-area channels are still in the clear.
+A digital P25-capable scanner is required for the unencrypted channels.

 Why did St. Louis encrypt during the Ferguson protests?